ProtoconNet/protocon-general-doc/docs/cli/seal.rst

 key-updater
 ---------------------------------------------------

-| By ``key-updater`` command, update the account keys.
+| The ``key-updater`` command is used for updating the account keys.

-| Updating account keys to new public keys does not change address.
+| Updating account keys to new public keys does not change the address.

 .. code-block:: shell